 San Angel Inn, Mexico

 If you are looking for a slightly more formal atmosphere, the San Angel Inn is a great option.
 It’s located in the Mexico pavilion building, overlooking the Gran Fiesta Tour boat ride.
-We love the atmosphere here, because it always feels like a fiesta making it one of the best places to eat in Epcot.
+We love the atmosphere here because it always feels like a fiesta making it one of the best places to eat in Epcot.

 Character Dining at Epcot Restaurants